Home » Amsterdam » Amsterdam Royal Palace tickets

 Is there a gift shop at the Amsterdam Royal Palace?

-The palace has a shop to purchase catalogs, guidebooks, books, postcards, royal souvenirs, and gifts.
+The palace has a shop where you can purchase catalogs, guidebooks, books, postcards, royal souvenirs, and gifts.

 Are there audio guides or information available in multiple languages?